NikolaBlagojevic/pyrecodes_hospitals/README.md

 Primary users of the tool include the hospital staff responsible for organizing and planning the response to an MCI.
 Both the health and engineering staff should be included.

 ### Inputs

-Data needed to run the MCI planning tool is structured in an Excel file and divided into three parts:
+Data needed to run the MCI Planning Tool is structured in an Excel file and divided into three parts:
 1. Data related to the hospital resource supply.
 2. Definition of the stress scenario in terms of number and time of arrival of different patient profiles.
 3. Resource needs of different patient profiles per department.